steadybit/extension-aws/README.md

 If you are using our helm-chart, you can use the parameter `aws.assumeRoles`.

+> [!IMPORTANT]
+> If you use multiple roles to access the SAME account, make sure to use the
+> [Advanced Assume Role configuration](#advanced-assume-role-configuration) and set up appropriate
+> [tag filters](#tag-filters) per role.
+Any target need to be reported by exactly one role.

 #### Necessary AWS Configuration

 IAM policies need to be correctly configured for cross-account role assumption.
 In a nutshell, these are the necessary